cloud-native-robotz-hackathon/starter-app-php/README.md

 # Partnerconference Robo Hackathon PHP Module

 Please enter your config in "config.php"

+Enter your code in "run.php".

 ## Commands:
 ```